taw/hash-zip/README.md

 Implements a much needed `Hash#zip` method.

+To install run `gem install hash-zip`, and then `require "hash-zip"` in your code.

 ## Usage

 You can zip multiple Hashes.
 Keys in result will be keys in any of the inputs, and values will be Arrays with missing values padded by `nil`s.